 For history related FAQs, please scroll down.

-Starting July 21, the Museum is open Tuesdays – Saturdays 10:00 am – 4:00 pm.
+The Museum is open Tuesdays – Saturdays 10:00 am – 4:00 pm and Thursdays until 8:00 pm.
 We anticipate this will expand as we continue through the provincial phases and as long as it is safe to do so.

 Unfortunately, we will not be opening Willoughby or the Battle Ground in 2020.
 We will not be conducting our regular tours of the Lundy’s Lane National Historic Site for the time being, but hope to expand to this service if possible.

 We anticipate that your visit will be mostly the same as in the past.
-We will be asking you some additional questions before entering, to ensure visitors are healthy and to provide us details for contact tracing.
+We will be asking you some additional questions before entering, to ensure visitors are healthy and to provide us details for contact tracing or you can fill in our online contact tracing form.
 When you enter the Museum lobby, you should be able to easily identify either the line up or our lobby staff who will ask you some questions and provide you with some details about your visit.

 We will not be adding these details to any mailing lists.
 We will be retaining digital copies and only access them if there is an outbreak related to the site or a visitor.
 We will then be providing these details to Public Health.
 We will ensure that we are keeping to all privacy laws with this data collection